Health and Safety

 Masks protect the wearer from illness and protect others by preventing the wearer from spreading disease if they are asymptomatic, pre-symptomatic, or do not realize they are sick.
 Mask use is particularly important when physical distancing or other prevention strategies cannot be maintained.

-Face masks are required on school buses.
+Face masks are required on school buses and when singing in Music classes.

 Face shields and acrylic barriers will be available to staff as needed.